mjlemay/loremeister/README.md

 This is an API app that allows users to signup, login, and create characters, tribes, and share their stories via an JSON object interface.

+Loremeister runs on mongoDB, which you will need to install and run seperately: [MongoDB](https://www.mongodb.org/)

 How to Run and Install
 ----------------------